s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 ### Protocol Buffers
 ![[Pasted image 20240701192925.png|400]]

-Thrift has two different binary encoding formats, iii called BinaryProtocol and CompactProtocol.
+Thrift has two different binary encoding formats called BinaryProtocol and CompactProtocol.

 ### Thrift Binary Protocol
 Each field has a type annotation (to indicate whether it is a string, integer, list, etc.) and, where required, a length indication (length of a string, number of items in a list).
 The strings that appear in the data (“Martin”, “daydream‐ ing”, “hacking”) are also encoded as ASCII (or rather, UTF-8), similar to before.
 The big difference compared to Json Binary is that there are no field names ( userName , favoriteNumber , interests ).
 Instead, the encoded data contains field tags, which are numbers ( 1 , 2 , and 3 ).
 Those are the numbers that appear in the schema definition.